word cloud for Paul Donato Jr

 [Paul Donato Jr]: I do.

-[Paul Donato Jr]: my opinion again this is my opinion with uh... encore and everything that's going on and they're trying to build a soccer stadium there's nothing for families and children to do okay in that area and i believe that uh... something like just throwing it out there a great wolf lodge something for families that you know
+[Paul Donato Jr]: Let's bring in some big-name companies.
+Right now the mayor is looking at Budweiser for Market Basket.
+If Market Basket doesn't work, they have their own internal problems going on right now. my opinion again this is my opinion with uh... encore and everything that's going on and they're trying to build a soccer stadium there's nothing for families and children to do okay in that area and i believe that uh... something like just throwing it out there a great wolf lodge something for families that you know We can get a good tax break from a big hotel chain like that to come in.
+That's a perfect location.
+Indoor activities, something for families to do.
+Grandchildren, children of all ages can go in there and enjoy themselves.
+I really do hope that the mayor and everybody can get together and bring in a market basket.
+But if that fails, that's just something I'm throwing out there, in my opinion. big business is what we need.

 [Paul Donato Jr]: Almost 10 years, I believe.